vincenzomercadante/vincenzomercadante/README.md

 <h1 align="center">Hi buddy 👋, I'm Vincenzo</h1>
 <h3 align="center">Jr. Full Stack Web Developer</h3>

 <p>My name is Vincenzo Mercadante. <br/>I have started my journey as a developer six months ago when I enrolled in a Full Stack Web Developer course.
-However, my passion for tech began in my childhood. <br/> After working as a Network Engineer for two years, I decided to bet on myself and start learning coding.
-Now, I am actively seeking a developer position to begin my career in this field.</p>
+However, my passion for tech began in my childhood. <br/> After working as a Network Engineer for two years, I decided to bet on myself and start learning coding.</p>

 <p>I'm working as a Full Stack Web Developer at Bosch Rexroth</p>